hieuvp/learning-bash-script/variables/README.md

 - Exported variables with a common prefix: JOB_HOME JOB_LOG JOB_TEMP JOB_RUN_CONTROL
 - Constants: LOG_DEBUG LOG_INFO LOG_ERROR STATUS_OK STATUS_ERROR STATUS_WARNING

+## Naming Conventions

+- Variable Names
+  Lower-case, with underscores to separate words

+- Constants and Environment Variable Names
+  All caps, separated with underscores, declared at the top of the file.

+- Source Filenames
+  Lowercase, with underscores to separate words if desired.

+- Read-only Variables
+  Use readonly or declare -r to ensure they're read only.

+- Use Local Variables
+  Declare function-specific variables with local.
+  Declaration and assignment should be on different lines.

 ## Reading Input